fastapi/fastapi/docs/tutorial/path-params.md

 In this case, the name of the parameter is `file_path`, and the last part, `:path`, tells it that the parameter should match any *path*.

-So, you can use like:
+So, you can use it with:

 ```Python hl_lines="6"
 {!./src/path_params/tutorial004.py!}